Benco351/Benco351/README.md

 ### About Me

-- 📚 I'm currently a Third-year computer science student, working toward my B.Sc. with a specialization in Computer Engineering.
+- 🎓 Third-year computer science student specializing in Computer Engineering.
+- 💼 Volunteering on the Eternity project, a free website generator for immortalizing fallen soldiers and civilians.

 ### My Skills